x-atlas-consortia/ubkg-etl/generation_framework/README.md

 # Unified Biomedical Knowledge Graph
 ## Generation Framework

+The components of the UBKG include:
+- The **source framework** that extracts ontology information from the UMLS to create a set of CSV files (**UMLS CSVs**)
+- The **generation framework** that appends to the UMLS CSVs assertion data from other ontologies to create a set of **ontology CSVs**.
+- A neo4j **ontology knowledge graph** populated from the ontology CSVS.
+- An API server that provides RESTful endpoints to query the ontology knowledge graph.

+This repository contains the source for the generation frameworks.

 ## Background
 The application architecture that supports the UBKG includes a knowledge graph representing a polyhierarchical organization of interconnected ontologies.